al70023/home-server/README.md

 Now, you can create a subdomain for it on Nginx Proxy Manager and access portainer securely through that subdomain, without exposing the web GUI port.

+## 6. Mealie

+This is a locally-hosted recipe web app.

+Users can create or import recipes, set meal plans, manage groups, and more.

+All setup can be found [here](Mealie/GUIDE.md)

 # Additional Configurations

 ## Setting up Network Adapter or NIC